learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

 ## Instructions

-This lab is test-driven.
+This lab is test-driven, so run `learn test` to see what you need to work on.
 Start by completing the migrations.
 The first three migration files are complete.
 You only need to work on the `004`, `005` and `006` migrations.

 Then, work on building out methods in the classes.
 Make sure to use the Active Record association macros like `has_many` and `belongs_to`.
 Remember, using these macros